Alerting and Notifications

 - avg($spans)

-- where .system = 'db:postgresql'
+- where _system = 'db:postgresql'

-- where db.operation = 'SELECT'
+- where db_operation = 'SELECT'

 max_allowed_value: 10000 # 10 milliseconds

-for_duration: 5
+check_num_point: 5

 To monitor median duration of all database operations: